nmachine-io/doc-site/docs/concepts/concepts-root.md

 ### 1. Confidence through Health Checks

-Operators build confidence about the state of an application with liveness probes and tools ([Polaris](https://github.com/FairwindsOps/polaris), etc..), **but what really matters** is _how well they know_ the app.
+In-house operators build confidence about the state of a Kubernetes app with liveness probes and tools ([Polaris](https://github.com/FairwindsOps/polaris), etc..), _but what really matters_ is _how well they know_ the app.
 NMachine makes it excessively easy for publishers to proliferate health checks throughout their platforms: global checks, resource and variable-specific checks, preflight checks, etc...